rockdaboot/wget2/docs/wget2.md

   database.
 Before dumping the updated HSTS entries on the file, Wget2 will re-read it and merge the changes.

   Using a custom HSTS database and/or modifying an existing one is discouraged.
-For more information about the potential security threats arised from such practice, see section 14 "Security Considerations" of RFC 6797, specially section 14.9 "Creative Manipulation of HSTS Policy Store".
+For more information about the potential security threats arose from such practice, see section 14 "Security Considerations" of RFC 6797, specially section 14.9 "Creative Manipulation of HSTS Policy Store".

 ### `--hsts-preload`